data-fair/processings/docs/api.md

 **Parameters**

-- `id` (path) : The unique identifier of the processing configuration.
+- `id` (path, string) : The unique identifier of the processing configuration.
 - (Request body) : Should include `active`, `title`, `scheduling`, `config`.

 **Responses**